2025 SEA Games: Design competition

-The Sport Authority of Thailand (SAT) originally organized a design competition for the emblem, motto, and mascot for the 2025 SEA Games and the 2025 ASEAN Para Games.
+The Sport Authority of Thailand (SAT) originally organised a design competition for the emblem, motto, and mascot for the 2025 SEA Games and the 2025 ASEAN Para Games.
 The submitted designs were required to be visually appealing, modern, unique, and reflect Thai identity.
 The submission period was from 20 September to 25 October 2023.
 The official awarding ceremony took place at the Chaloem Phrakiat Building at the Hua Mak Sports Complex in Bangkok on 23 November 2023.

 Emblem

-The official emblem for the 2025 SEA Games, designed by Teeranop Wangsillapakun, the creative director and founder of TNOP Design, was commissioned by the Design Subcommittee of the Thailand Creative Culture Agency (THACCA) under the National Soft Power Strategy Committee.
+The official emblem for the 2025 SEA Games, designed by Teeranop Wangsillapakun, the creative director and founder of TNOP Design, was commissioned by the Design Subcommittee of the Thailand Creative Culture Agency under the National Soft Power Strategy Committee.

-The emblem embodies the concept of Play by the Rules, drawing inspiration from the principles of rules, discipline, and fair play in sports.
-It emphasizes how creativity and strategy can lead to exceptional achievements within set boundaries.
-The design seamlessly merges the structured lines of a sports field with the intricate grid patterns of traditional Thai art, capturing both the spirit of competition and the elegance of Thai culture in a modern, refined manner.

 This emblem replaced an earlier design selected through a competition.
 The initial emblem, created by Ruengwit Phutharaporn, was inspired by the pla kat, or Siamese fighting fish, Thailand's national aquatic animal.